-The difference between an offset and redraw account is that an offset account is intended to work as a transaction account that can be accessed whenever you need.
-A redraw facility on the other hand is more like an “emergency fund” of money that you can draw on if needed but isn’t used for everyday expenses.
+The primary difference between an offset account and a redraw facility is that an offset account is intended to operate as a transaction account that can be accessed whenever you need it, while a redraw facility is more like an “emergency fund” that you can draw on if necessary but isn’t intended to be used for everyday expenses.

 Let’s define the characteristics and further explore the differences between these two home loan features.

 An offset account functions as a transaction account that is linked to your home loan.
 The balance of this account is offset daily against the total loan amount and reduces the principal that you pay interest on.

 An offset account is essentially an everyday bank account and most lenders will allow you to use it as such, including the ability to withdraw funds from an ATM using a bank card or EFTPOS terminal.
 Comparatively, if you make extra repayments against your home loan, or use a term deposit, the withdrawals you have access to may be limited and you may face additional fees.

 By using an offset account it’s possible to reduce the length of your loan and the total amount of interest paid, potentially by thousands of dollars.
 For example, if you have a mortgage of $500,000 but hold an offset account with $50,000, you’ll only pay interest on $450,000.

 It’s important to note that utilising an offset account won’t lower your fixed or variable interest rate.
 Additionally, lenders typically only offer an offset facility attached to a variable loan, however some lenders do offer fixed rate home loans with an offset option or allow you to use a partial offset.

 While an offset account can save you thousands in interest repayments over the life of your loan, you may also incur additional fees and there may be fewer loan products available with this feature, so it’s sensible to shop around and calculate the savings versus any additional account keeping fees.

 What is a redraw facility?